Traverse City Cataract Doctors

 The only treatment for cataracts is surgical removal.
 After decades of refined technique, cataract surgery is now a quick and effective procedure, restoring vision more in than ninety-five percent of individuals.
-Once the cataract is removed, an artificial lens, called an “IOL or implant,” is normally placed in the same location of the cataract.
+Once the cataract is removed, an artificial lens called an “IOL or implant” is normally placed in the same location of the cataract.
 With cataracts, you may not realize what you are missing.
-Dr. Butryn specializes in no-needle, no-stitch cataract surgery which is performed on an outpatient basis and generally takes 5-10 minutes.
+Dr. Butryn specializes in no-needle, no-drop, no-stitch cataract surgery which is performed on an outpatient basis and generally takes 5-10 minutes.
 We offer the ReSTOR multifocal and Crystalens AO accommodating intraocular lenses, which help to improve both distance and near vision without glasses.
 For those with astigmatism, the AcrySof Toric IQ intraocular lens and surgical Astigmatism Management help to improve distance vision without glasses.
 Be sure to ask us about these revolutionary new options in cataract surgery.

 While everyone heals differently, most patients report significant improvement in their vision by the following morning and most patients return to their normal work and activities within a day or two.
 Once removed, cataracts will not grow back and the results of surgery are permanent, giving patients a lifetime of better vision.

 Recent Advancements in Cataract Surgery*… No needles, no blades, no drops?
 No problem.